pocesar/grunt-typescript-project/README.md

 The main thing this task does is passing `options` as-is to a temporary .json file, that will call `tsc --project` on it.
 But why?
 Instead of having a lot of `tsconfig.json` files inside many folders (when your project is scattered across many folders).
-Plus, you can reuse the same options (the main useful ones are `noImplicitAny` and `noImplicitUseStrict` for quality of code, IMHO).
+Plus, you can reuse the same options and overwrite the config per target, either using files or options.

 Since it doesn't rely on internal API of Typescript, it should work with current and future versions, plus any future options can be added to the json without having to update this plugin.

+Automated tests are made against `typescript@latest`, `typescript@next`, `typescript@rc` and `typescript@1` (considered legacy now)

+Some features won't work with TypeScript < 2 (like include, exclude, rootDirs, etc).
+For that, use the grunt `files` property.

 ## The "typescript_project" task